Thomas West, 9th Baron De La Warr

-Thomas West, 9th Baron De La Warr and 6th Baron West, KG (c.
+Thomas West, 9th Baron De La Warr and 6th Baron West (c.
 1475 – 25 September 1554) was the eldest son of Thomas West, 8th Baron De La Warr, by his second wife, Elizabeth Mortimer, daughter of Sir Hugh Mortimer of Martley and Kyre Wyard, Worcestershire, by Eleanor Cornwall, daughter of Sir Edmund Cornwall.

 Life

 West married, before 24 August 1494, Elizabeth Bonville, daughter and co-heiress of John Bonville, esquire, of Shute, Devon, by Katherine Wingfield, daughter of Sir Robert Wingfield, but had no issue by her.
 He succeeded to his titles at the age of 50.
 He was made Knight of the Garter in 1549 after having fought in France.

 Death and inheritance

 West died 25 September 1554 at his home at Offington, Sussex, and was buried 10 October at Broadwater.
 The diarist Henry Machyn recorded his funeral, describing him as "the best house-keeper in Sussex".

 At his death, the baronies of West and De La Warr both "fell into abeyance, according to modern doctrine", between the two daughters and co-heirs of his half-brother, Sir Owen West (d.
 18 July 1551), eldest son of his father's third marriage to Eleanor Copley.
 Sir Owen West married Mary Guildford, daughter of George Guildford, esquire, second son of Sir Richard Guildford, by whom he had two daughters: Mary West, who married firstly Sir Adrian Poynings (d.
 15 February 1570), and secondly, as his second wife, Sir Richard Rogers (died c.1605); and Anne West.